nvpro-samples/gl_occlusion_culling/README.md

 The culling itself is implemented in the *cullingsystem.cpp/hpp* files.
 It may use SSBO or transform feedback to store the results.
 The results are always packed into bit-arrays to minimize traffic in the read-back case and maximize cache hits.

-- Frustum
+- **Frustum:**
  Just a simple frustum culling approach, this could probably done efficiently on the CPU using SIMD as well.

-- HiZ (occlusion)
+- **HiZ (occlusion):**
  This technique generates a mip-map chain of the depth buffer, and then checks the bounding box against the proper LOD.
 The LOD is chosen based on the area of the bounding box in screenspace.
 The core pinciple of the technique is also described [here](http://rastergrid.com/blog/2010/10/hierarchical-z-map-based-occlusion-culling/)

-- Raster (occlusion)
+- **Raster (occlusion):**
  As illustrated on [slide 51](http://on-demand.gputechconf.com/siggraph/2014/presentation/SG4117-OpenGL-Scene-Rendering-Techniques.pdf) this algorithm works by rasterizing the bounding box "invisibly".
 A geometry shader is used to generate bounding boxes.
 While color buffer writes are disabled our boxes are still rasterized and tested against the current depth-buffer.
 Those fragments which pass the depth-test, indicate that our bounding box is visible, and therefore flag the object in a visibility buffer: visible[objectid] = 1.
 Prior the operation that buffer is cleared to zero.
 This method typically yields better results than *HiZ* as the bounding boxes are tested more accurately as their orientation and dimension is better represented.

 ![raster](https://github.com/nvpro-samples/gl_occlusion_culling/blob/master/doc/raster.png)

 ### Result Processing

-- Current Frame
+- **Current Frame:**
  Here we accurately test using the latest information for the frame.
 That means the occlusion techniques also have to do a depth-pass (for which we use frustum check before).

-- Last Frame
+- **Last Frame:**
  To avoid synchronization in a frame, we use the last frames results.
 At low frame-rates or high motion this can result in visible artifacts with objects "popping" up.

 ![latency](https://github.com/nvpro-samples/gl_occlusion_culling/blob/master/doc/latencyissue.jpg)

-- Temporal Current Frame
+- **Temporal Current Frame:**
  This technique uses a temporal coherence to reduce the impact of depth-pass for the occlusion techniques.
 As described in [slide 52](http://on-demand.gputechconf.com/siggraph/2014/presentation/SG4117-OpenGL-Scene-Rendering-Techniques.pdf) we use the last frames result to limit the number of times an object is drawn to exactly 1 (classic depth-pass would be 2).
  - We start out by drawing the last frame's visible objects, this primes both our depth-buffer and shading
  - Next we test the visibility of objects against this depth-buffer